 But sometimes that pathway between the antenna and the satellite is blocked.
 In port, it might be that a tall building is directly in between the ship and satellite.
 In the Norwegian fjords, the tall mountains often block satellites, so don't count on satellite reception there.
-However, it is true that the ship itself can block a signal -- on certain courses, the funnel or mast might be between the antenna and satellite.
+It is also true that the ship itself can block a signal -- on certain courses, the funnel or mast might be between the antenna and satellite.

 Furthermore, when the ship has to change course quickly, it isn't uncommon for the signal to be temporarily lost.
 (Consider this yet another reason to frequently back up what you're writing.)
 Barring any obstructions, you can still get an Internet signal down in Antarctica and as far as 80 degrees north latitude in Svalbard.

-2. Pricing is going down -- but don't expect miracles just yet.
+2. Pricing is going down -- but don't expect miracles just yet

 How much will you spend?
 Traditional onboard Internet prices are about 75 cents a minute, though you can buy packages offering anywhere from 60 minutes to 300 hours that work out to be cheaper on a price-per-minute basis.

-3. Head to the Caribbean for a better connection.
+3. Head to the Caribbean for a better connection

 Here's a reason to take that Caribbean cruise: with so many cruise ships visiting the Caribbean, maritime communication company Ob3 Networks has placed more satellites in low orbit above the area in order to create the maximum possible coverage, or footprint.
-Because the signal is strongest in the center of a satellite footprint and weakest as the edges are approached, MTN Communications has created a method to keep its satellite aimed at ships in the Caribbean as they move.
+Because the signal is strongest in the centre of a satellite footprint and weakest as the edges are approached, MTN Communications has created a method to keep its satellite aimed at ships in the Caribbean as they move.
 In that way, the ships stay within the satellite's footprint for most of their sailings.

 Remember, as mentioned in point one above, many cruise lines are transitioning to a hybrid communications solution that combines satellites with terrestrial broadband connectivity so that if you're not in a destination with perfect satellite access, you're not out of luck.